Cosmic Avenger: Gameplay

-Release and reception
+Release

-Cosmic Avenger was first released in arcades by Universal in July 1981 and became one of the first titles with forced horizontal scrolling alongside the earlier Scramble by Konami.
+Cosmic Avenger was first released in arcades by Universal in July 1981 as one of the first games with forced horizontal scrolling in the wake of Scramble and Super Cobra by Konami and following the May 1981 release of Sega's horizontally and vertically scrolling Space Odyssey.
 The game runs on Universal's 8106 arcade board.

 The ColecoVision port from Nuvatec was one of the console's North American launch titles in August 1982, with a European release in 1983.
 Coleco announced and advertised versions of Cosmic Avenger for both the Atari 2600 and Intellivision, but neither was released for unknown reasons.
 The original arcade release of Cosmic Avenger did not become a hit, but found success and a larger audience as one of the launch titles for ColecoVision, like some of the lesser known arcade games that gained popularity on the console such as Universal's Lady Bug.

+Reception

 The ColecoVision version of Cosmic Avenger was reviewed in Video magazine in its "Arcade Alley" column where it was described as "great fun" and as a game that "packs more than enough excitement in its three screens to satisfy any lover of arcade-style action games".
 Although reviewers noted that the game is "not as free-ranging as [those] in which the ship can scroll left as well as right", it was praised for its "beautiful graphics", and it was suggested that Cosmic Avenger might herald the coming of a "scrolling shootout" trend in home video games.
 In September 1982, Arcade Express reviewed the ColecoVision version and scored it 9 out of 10.
 Creative Computing Video & Arcade Games said in 1983 that "although Cosmic Avenger was not terribly popular in the arcades, Coleco's adaptation will do well in the home market" and a "nice addition" to the console's library.